China's Alibaba signs digital distribution deal with music rights group BMG

 Alibaba has set its eyes on becoming an online-media powerhouse, with music, film and television.
 The $210-billion firm has touted the potential for selling digital products as well as physical products in China, despite the country’s track record of users not paying for media content.

-In the process, it is vying with Tencent Holdings Ltd (0700.HK), China’s biggest social networking and online entertainment firm, and search leader Baidu Inc (BIDU.O) and its online video unit, iQiyi.
+In the process, it is vying with Tencent Holdings Ltd , China’s biggest social networking and online entertainment firm, and search leader Baidu Inc and its online video unit, iQiyi.

 For BMG, the tie-up is both a chance to boost earnings by its artists in China and part of its attempt to “grow the legitimate music market in China”, the company said.